About sarcomas

 Angiosarcoma is a connective tissue sarcoma tumor that grows from the cells that line blood vessels and lymph channels (“Angio”).
 They represent approximately 1-2% of all sarcoma cancers and is seen most commonly in individuals above the age of 70, but can also occur at any age.

-• Can be caused by “lymphedema”, which is swelling due to the body unable to handle fluid that collects in tissues, often in the arms and legs.
+• Can be caused by “lymphedema”, which is swelling due to extra fluid (lymph) collecting in tissues, often in the arms and legs.

 • Other causes of these tumors include radiation exposure and/or exposure to chemicals, such as vinyl chloride, arsenic, and thorium dioxide.